chainstack/docs/docs/subgraphs/manage-your-chainstack-subgraph.md

 The status of a subgraph is displayed in the **Status** column of the <a href="https://console.chainstack.com/subgraphs" target="_blank">Subgraphs</a> list.
 The status will be one of the following:

-* **Not deployed**: this status is displayed when you create a subgraph in the console but not yet deployed a subgraph.
+* **Not deployed** — this status is displayed when you create a subgraph in the console but not yet deployed a subgraph.
-* **Syncing**: the subgraph is in the process of being deployed and is syncing data.
+* **Syncing** — the subgraph is in the process of being deployed and is syncing data.
-* **Running**: the subgraph has been successfully deployed.
+* **Running** — the subgraph has been successfully deployed.
-* **Failed**: the subgraph deployment was unsuccessful.
+* **Failed** — the subgraph deployment was unsuccessful.

 When you click on a subgraph and open the subgraph details, you will see more information about the progress of the subgraph at the top of the page.
 The status will be **Deployed.
 Initial sync in progress** and you can view the percentage completion and the quantity of data that has synced.
 You can click **Logs** for real time status information about the progress of the sync.<!--  By default, the **Info** filter is selected, and the logs displayed are for the previous .....???minutes....--> You can also filter the logs by **Error**, **Warn**, and **Debug**, and can click **Load older logs** to change the time frame of the logs displayed.

 ## Delete a subgraph

-To delete a subgraph, in the subgraph details page, click **Delete** and confirm by clicking **Yes, I am sure**. --- WHEN I DELETED ONE, IT CLEARED THE INFO BUT STILL LEFT ME IN A BLANK SUBGRAPH ---
+To delete a subgraph, in the subgraph details page, click **Delete** and confirm by clicking **Yes, I am sure**.
+Your subgraph is deleted and you return to the <a href="https://console.chainstack.com/subgraphs" target="_blank">Subgraphs</a> section of the console.

 ## Subgraph billing details